JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

   Once that term is used on a page, authors may use _IDEs_.
 * When referring to JetBrains products always use the full name such as _IntelliJ IDEA Ultimate Edition_.
   However, only use product names when extensibility or functionality is particular to a product.

+> TODO/todo comments are discouraged in the main branch of `intellij-sdk-docs`.
+> There are always exceptions, but the best practice is to resolve all TODOs before the final review.
+> If immediate resolution isn't possible, write a YouTrack [SDK Issue](https://youtrack.jetbrains.com/issues/IJSDK) that captures the TODO and remove the comment from the document.
+>
+{title="Do not use TODOs"}

 ### Text Format Conventions